WordPress.org and WordPress.com – Which Platform Shall You Choose for Your New Website?magichoth

 The trigger for this article came because of a haughty remark made by a PR consultant in a small local Singapore firm recently, who asked why they should hire a WordPress trainer if she can easily teach her own staff, since she already owns a WordPress blog she had installed for free.
-To save her the embarrassment of her ignorance, I didn’t bother to explain further, but another question from a student today prompted me to think about really writing an article to clarify the differences between the WordPress.com and WordPress.org platforms, as I realised there are still many professional marketers and even influencers or bloggers themselves who are still unaware that these are actually two different WordPress platforms.
+I didn’t bother to explain further but another question from a student today prompted me to think about really writing an article to clarify the differences between the WordPress.org and WordPress.com platforms, as I realised there are still many professional marketers and even influencers or bloggers themselves who are still unaware that these are actually two different WordPress platforms.

 For WordPress.com, it is basically a plug and play platform where any beginner can easily create a free account and start to blog in minutes, while for WordPress.org, you need to purchase a web host account, install the website, set up the WordPress content management system and configure your website the way you want it to be, and it’s not as easy as ABC.
 Here are the main differences.